-[/U=xxx] The purpose of this option is to prevent SuperSpool from using ALL memory for a print buffer by reserving a minimum of xxxK bytes of memory for the application program and its work space.
-If the /U=xxx option is not used, SuperSpool will reserve a minimum default application program space of 64K.
-This memory will not be interfered with by the SuperSpool program.
-See Section 2.3.2 under "SUPERDRIVE" for a more detailed discussion of this parameter.
+[/U = xxx] This option prevents SuperSpool from using ALL memory for a print buffer by reserving a minimum of xxxK bytes of memory for the application program and its work space.
+If you do not use the /U = xxx option, SuperSpool reserves a minimum default application program space of 64K.
+SuperSpool will not interfere with this memory (see Topic 2.3.2 for a more detailed discussion of this parameter).